Read OB-GYN case studies and earn CME.Browse Courses

 A 45-year-old woman came to her ob-gyn reporting heavy bleeding and pelvic pain.

 A 34-year-old woman came to an ob-gyn for prenatal care on May 25.
 This was the patient’s fifth pregnancy.

 A 24-year-old pregnant woman began prenatal care with her OB-GYN physician at approximately 24 weeks into her pregnancy.
-This was the patient’s second pregnancy; her first pregnancy was aborted.

 Failure to respond to shoulder dystocia during delivery; Online reputation management for physicians

 Failure to discontinue medication; TMLT adds employment practices liability coverage to all policies

 Failure to properly perform surgery; Introducing Trust Rewards; TMLT adds cyber liability coverage to all policies; Medefense coverage enhanced

 Failure to treat Group B strep; Highlighting HIPAA and HITECH — changes enacted to privacy rules